-D. Some information security incidents may also be criminal in nature (e.g., threats to personal safety or physical property) and should immediately be reported to the U-M Division of Public Safety and Security concurrent with the incident notification described in section VI of this policy.
+D. Some information security incidents may also be criminal in nature (e.g., threats to personal safety or physical property) and should immediately be reported to the U-M Division of Public Safety and Security concurrent with the incident notification described in section VII of this policy.

 E. To avoid inadvertent violations of state or federal law, individuals and departments may not release information, electronic devices, or electronic media to any outside entity, including law enforcement organizations, before making the notifications required by this policy.